 - Floor: 40 D X 238T ripstop nylon 6 3,000 mm Durashield™ polyurethane

-Disclosure: MSR provided Philip Werner (SectionHiker.com) with a complementary MSR Nook for this review.
+Disclosure: MSR provided the author with a sample MSR Nook for this review.

 Most Popular Searches